bednarikjan/RayTracingChess/README.md

 # Chess renderer using ray traycing

 This project was the main deliverable of the winter semester course Computer graphics.
 The application is capable of rendering the chessboard with arbitrarily placed pieces, it uses the Phong shading model and supports shadows and reflections.
+Only the .OBJ model files are supported.

 ## How it works?